westphal-jan/peer-data/README.md

 To create the conda environment with the required packages, run `conda env create -f environment.yml`.
 Activate the conda environment with `conda activate paper-judge`.

+If an ImportError occurs related to torchtext and an undefined symbol try to reinstall pytorch with `conda install pytorch --channel pytorch`.

 ## Git LFS (deactivated)
 For server without sudo: you need to install git-lfs from binary.
 (For powerpc, we need to use different binary and hope it works)
 - `cd ~`